Biden says Israel has offered a new ‘roadmap’ to bring about a ceasefire in Gaza - Boston News, Weather, Sports | WHDH 7News

 Israel’s Prime Minister Benjamin Netanyahu has repeatedly insisted that the war must continue until Hamas is completely destroyed.

+Biden spoke directly to Americans as well who have criticized the violence in Gaza, admitting that too many civilians had been killed and calling the situation “one of the hardest, most complicated problems in the world.”

+“We all saw the terrible images from a deadly fire in Rafah earlier this week following an Israeli strike … targeting Hamas,” Biden said, in his first comments since a strike left dozens of civilians dead.
+“Even as we worked to surge assistance to Gaza … the humanitarian crisis still remains.”

-The president, who returned to the White House from his beach home in Delaware earlier in the morning, hds avoided commenting on the situation in Israel for several days.
+The president, who returned to the White House from his beach home in Delaware earlier in the morning, had avoided commenting on the situation in Israel for several days.

 Earlier on Friday, Israel said its forces have entered central Rafah, the city in southern Gaza that Biden has warned should not be the target of a major ground offensive.